 A man whose briefcase explodes with possibilities is suddenly the most dangerous threat to them all?

 Because Every Moment Matters…

 This performance takes place at the Waterloo East Theatre.
 Please see the Your Visit page for the address and directions.

-Tickets will go off-sale online one hour before the performance commences, but may still be available on the door from the Waterloo East Theatre Box Office.
+Tickets will go off-sale online at 5pm, but may still be available on the door from the Waterloo East Theatre Box Office.